mood boosting foods

 Its tryptophan levels make it a vegetarian alternative to turkey.
 Asparagus’ tryptophan contributes to the creation of positive neurotransmitters in the brain.

 Asparagus’ folate levels also play a role in boosting your mood.
 Folate is also needed to make positive neurotransmitters.
 The study, “Is low folate a risk factor for depression?
-A and exploration of heterogeneity,” showed that people with low amounts of folate in their body are more likely to suffer from depression.
+A meta-analysis and exploration of heterogeneity,” showed that people with low amounts of folate in their body are more likely to suffer from depression.

 Swiss chard